-5.2.1 The estimated volumes of peaty soil and peat, and the way they have been calculated for each element of the Proposed Scheme is described below and is supported with schematic diagrams where necessary.
+5.2.1 The estimated volumes of peaty soil and peat, and the way they have been calculated for each element of the Proposed Scheme, is described below and supported with schematic diagrams where necessary.
 In all instances, the excavation volumes have been uprated to account for the areas not yet covered by the peat depth model.
 This uprating assumes that excavation volumes (and their distribution between peaty soil, shallow and deep peat) is proportionally the same in the 'no data' area as it is in the area where data is available.

-Mainline Alignment
+Mainline Alignment and junctions

-- 5.2.2 The mainline alignment for the Proposed Scheme covers approximately 10 km, with an additional 180m tie-in to Project 7 Glen Garry to Dalwhinnie at its southern end.
-For the purposes of this assessment, the mainline alignment scheme element comprises embankments, widenings, cuttings and 'other earthworks' (areas of cut or fill between embankments, widenings or cuttings such as verges, carriageways and the central reserve). - 5.2.3 It is assumed that under the embankments and other earthworks, all peat will be excavated in order to found construction on strata of a suitable bearing capacity.
+- 5.2.2 The mainline alignment for the Proposed Scheme covers approximately 16.5 kilometres, with proposed junctions at Newtonmore and Kingussie, and left in/left out accesses at Ralia, Nuide Farm and Balavil.
+For the purposes of this assessment, these mainline alignment and junction scheme elements comprise embankments, widenings, cuttings and 'other earthworks' (areas of cut or fill between embankments, widenings or cuttings such as verges, carriageways and the central reserve). - 5.2.3 It is assumed that under the embankments and other earthworks, all peat will be excavated in order to found construction on strata of a suitable bearing capacity.
 Theoretical exceptions to this would be where the road was of floated construction, of piled construction or where a structure is used to carry the road across an area of softer ground.
-However, ground conditions beneath the mainline alignment (particularly peat depths, which do not exceed 2.00m) do not lend themselves to such methods and therefore none are anticipated. - 5.2.4 Additionally, in areas of embankment fill, a core embankment will be required to continue below existing ground level.
-Due to the slope of the core (assumed to be 1:2), this will require a lateral extension of the excavation footprint equivalent to twice the depth of the peat, in order to accommodate the core embankment itself.
+However, peat conditions beneath the mainline alignment (particularly peat depths, which do not exceed 2.00m) do not lend themselves to such methods and therefore none are anticipated. - 5.2.4 Additionally, in areas of embankment fill where peat is present, a structural embankment will be required to continue below existing ground level to support structural elements and landscape fill above ground.
+Due to the slope of the structural embankment required below ground (assumed to be 1:2), this will require a lateral extension of the excavation footprint equivalent to twice the depth of the peat, in order to accommodate the below ground part of the embankment.
 A further lateral extension to accommodate a return slope which will be formed from a series of 0.50m high benches will also be required.
 To calculate the distance of this lateral extension, the mean peat depth under a 50m section of embankment or at grade stretch of road has been used. - 5.2.5 Figure 1 shows a schematic diagram to illustrate the considerations in this calculation and also shows that, following construction, some excavated peat can be re-instated at the point of excavation.
 The volume of peat that will be re-instated is therefore included within the initial excavation volumes but not in net residual excavation volumes.